dwcampbell-ccst/company-website/README.md

 ## Contact form

 The frontend posts to `/api/contact`, which stores the message in `contact_messages` (using the Supabase service role key) and sends an email via SMTP.
-Configure SMTP env vars for delivery.
+If `HUBSPOT_PRIVATE_APP_TOKEN` is set, the same submission is also synced to HubSpot as a Contact (email/name/company/phone) and can optionally populate custom HubSpot properties for topics/message/download details.
+On successful submission the user is prompted to download the PDF at `frontend/public/downloads/ccst-brief.pdf`.